-- 5.14 Investment-related risk can be separated into at least three major types: benchmark risk (the risk that the chosen benchmark will give rise to asset value fluctuations that are largely uncorrelated with fluctuations in liabilities); portfolio risk (the risk that the Fund performs poorly relative to the chosen benchmark); and operational risk (the risk of fraud and breaches of regulatory constraints). - 5.15 In adopting the revised, Fund-specific benchmark, the Pension Fund Committee specifically considered the degree of benchmark risk associated with the equity weighting adopted, and decided that the Fund's capacity to absorb volatility was sufficient to permit a 72.5% equity weighting in combination with the fixed interest and property elements included in the benchmark.
-Accepting the degree of benchmark
+- 5.18 Investment-related risk can be separated into at least three major types: benchmark risk (the risk that the chosen benchmark will give rise to asset value fluctuations that are largely uncorrelated with fluctuations in liabilities); portfolio risk (the risk that the Fund performs poorly relative to the chosen benchmark); and operational risk (the risk of fraud and breaches of regulatory constraints). - 5.19 In adopting the current Fund-specific benchmark, the Pension Fund Committee specifically considered the degree of benchmark risk associated with the equity weighting adopted, and decided that the Fund's capacity to absorb volatility was sufficient to permit a 62.5% equity weighting in combination with the fixed interest, property and pooled multi-asset elements included in the benchmark.
+Accepting the degree of benchmark risk entailed, the key factors in the selection of equities as the principal Fund asset were (a) the long-term investment horizon of the Fund (b) the associated lower cost of pension provision and (c) the protection afforded against the effect of future increases in pension liabilities arising from inflation and pay growth.
+As noted above, the introduction of the pooled multi-asset investment was designed to mitigate, to some extent, the volatility of the Fund as a whole. - 5.20 Portfolio risk is controlled via the adoption of asset allocation ranges and the explicit monitoring of quarterly performance relative to the benchmark return.
+For the Henderson portfolio, the selection of a 0.60% per annum performance target in excess of the benchmark return is designed to obtain a required degree of outperformance consistent with moderate portfolio risk.
+In the case of L&G, portfolio risk is minimised by the passive style employed.

-- risk entailed, the key factors in the selection of equities as the principal Fund asset were (a) the long-term investment horizon of the Fund (b) the associated lower cost of pension provision and (c) the protection afforded against the effect of future increases in pension liabilities arising from inflation and pay growth. - 5.16 Portfolio risk is controlled via the adoption of asset allocation ranges and the explicit monitoring of quarterly performance relative to the benchmark return.
-For the Henderson portfolio, the selection of a 0.75% per annum performance target in excess of the benchmark return is designed to obtain a required degree of outperformance consistent with moderate portfolio risk.
-In the case of L&G, portfolio risk is minimised by the passive style employed. - 5.17 Operational risk is controlled primarily by the audit and compliance functions maintained by the fund managers, supervised by the Council's Internal Audit and Risk Management section.
-The Council relies primarily on the annual FRAG21 (or latterly AAF 01/06) reporting framework on fund managers' internal controls as evidence of their risk management mechanisms, but recognises that this is provided to clients for information purposes only by the reporting auditor. - 5.18 It is recognised that in adopting a benchmark in which equities are the dominant asset class, the Fund is exposed to considerable volatility, both in the short-term and in terms of longer-term potential outcome.
+- 5.21 Operational risk is controlled primarily by the audit and compliance functions maintained by the fund managers, supervised by the Council's Internal Audit and Risk Management section.
+The Council relies primarily on the annual FRAG21 (or latterly AAF 01/06) reporting framework on fund managers' internal controls as evidence of their risk management mechanisms, but recognises that this is provided to clients for information purposes only by the reporting auditor. - 5.22 It is recognised that in adopting a benchmark in which equities are the dominant asset class, the Fund is exposed to considerable volatility, both in the short-term and in terms of longer-term potential outcome.
 This volatility encompasses both the absolute value of the investment fund and its value relative to the liabilities of the Fund.
-From previous measurements, it is recognised that Fund's benchmark has an expected annual volatility2 relative to its liabilities of around 20%. - 5.19 The Fund has in the past undertaken asset liability modelling but does not currently measure properties such as Value at Risk3 (VaR) on an ongoing basis.
-It is intended that more in-depth analysis, including VaR, will be carried out in the course of a review of potential alternative asset classes.
-It is emphasised, however, that this does not signal a definite intention (at this point) to revise the Fund's asset allocation.
+From current measurements, it is recognised that Fund's benchmark has an expected annual volatility of around 9%. - 5.23 The Fund has in the past undertaken asset liability modelling but does not currently measure properties such as Value at Risk (VaR) on an ongoing basis.
+It is intended that more in-depth analysis (of this type) will be carried out in the course of the current actuarial review of the Fund (carried out as at 31 March 2013).